whatsinport

 Location:

-A taxi will run about 30 Australian Dollar after morning rush hour.
-Taxis are metered, and most accept credit cards.
+A taxi from the Port to the City will run about 30 Australian Dollar after morning rush hour.
+Taxis are metered, and nearly all accept credit cards (surcharge).

 Printable map to take along on the cruise.